MiaIsHappy/Web-App-for-Job-application-tracking/Grocery_list/readme.txt

-This work is based on the tutorial and code provided in the "Local Library" (https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website) work and this repo (https://github.com/mdn/express-locallibrary-tutorial)
-But this project will serve a different purpose about grocery list and have a different data model.

 Purpose of this work: Record and display a grocery shopping list with an easy-to-use web portal and backend database.

 Data Model: